utkarsh-chaurasia/README.md/README.md

 ### 👋 ✨ Hi, I'm Utkarsh Chaurasia.

 Pursuing an undergraduate degree at the **National Institute of Technology, Raipur**.
 I am currently in 4th year in the **Information Technology** Branch.
-Based on my tech stack in Java, C, C++, Python, GUI, HTML, CSS, JS, Express JS, Node JS, React JS, Mongo DB, AI, MS, DL, and some freelancer work as a front-end developer and experience in Deep Learning research Intern I believe I could be a good fit.
+Based on my tech stack in Java, C, C++, Python, GUI, HTML, CSS, JS, Express JS, Node JS, React JS, Mongo DB, AI, ML, DL, and some freelancer work as a front-end developer and experience in Deep Learning research Intern I believe I could be a good fit.